hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/content-warnings.md

 a spoiler" and "it's about the latest episode of The Mandalorian".
 For psychological safety, you might find yourself providing answers like:

-* 1 ) it's about the war in Ukraine<br />
+* 1 ) It's about the war in Ukraine<br />
-  2 ) it shows images of people in the aftermath of an explosion.
+  2 ) It shows images of people in the aftermath of an explosion.
   * Example content warning text:<br />
     "Ukraine War - images and video of bomb injuries and death"
-* 1 ) it's about another shooting in the US<br />
+* 1 ) It's about another shooting in the US<br />
-  2 ) it was at a school and
+  2 ) It was at a school and
   children are scared and crying in the images / video in the news report.
   * Example content warning text:<br />
-    "School Shooting - images and video of traumatized children"
+    "School Shooting - images / video of traumatized children but no injuries shown"

 Asking the questions in this way allows you to supply the broad topic _as well as_ describe the nuance that informed your decision to put the